bebing93/devil-in-details/README.md

 ### Running Translate-Train, Translate-Test or Ensemble-Train-Test reusing our datasets

+1. Copy our final data from TBD to [data](data) folder.
-1. Train your model using any token-classifcation training script.
+2. Train your model using any token-classifcation training script.
 The original English training data can be found in [data/original/\<task\>/train-en.jsonl](data/original/masakhaner).
 It is the CoNLL-2003 English data for Masakhaner2.0 (with the "MISC" entity already replaced by "O") and the Snips/Facebook training data taken from xSID.
 The translate-train training data can be found in [data/final/nllb/accalign/\<task\>/train-translate-en-\<target_lang\>.jsonl](data/final/nllb/accalign/masakhaner/).
-2. Run inference on the evaluation set saving the logits.
+3. Run inference on the evaluation set saving the logits.
 We expect a single logit distribution per word (i.e., just label the first sub-word in case the word is split into multiple subwords).
 We provide an example test set in [data/final/nllb/accalign/masakhaner](data/final/nllb/accalign/masakhaner) and the corresponding example logits in [data/logits/masakhaner](data/logits/masakhaner)
-3. Run one of the three scripts depending on your translation-based strategy for evaluation:
+4. Run one of the three scripts depending on your translation-based strategy for evaluation:

 ```bash
 # Translate-Train